pwittchen/ReactiveSensors/README.md

           @Override public void onError(Throwable throwable) {
             if (throwable instanceof SensorNotFoundException) {
-              // device does not have given sensor - show error message }
+              // device does not have given sensor - show error message } else {
+              // handle other types of errors
+            }
           }